Accelerating Quantum Monte Carlo Calculations with Set-Equivariant Architectures and Transfer Learning: Method

 Accelerated classification and regression methods are particularly advantageous in the case of operators connecting large subsets of states that make the evaluation of~\eqref{eqn:operator} particularly expensive.
 Generating data to train these models is itself an expensive operation, especially for high-dimensional systems.
 It is therefore desirable to be able to leverage the commonalities between models of different sizes in the same family, generating training data predominantly from the smaller members of that family.

 To make that kind of workflow possible, we need the ML model $f_{\mathcal{O}}\pqty*{\mathcal{S}\subset\mathcal{C}}$ to accept sets $\mathcal{S}$ with samples of different length (although each $\mathcal{S}$ is still homogeneous).
 Note that this is a different and additional requirement than just being able to accept sets with different cardinals, which is accomplished using attention masks.
 To allow the model to work with different numbers of spins we allow three spin values in the input, $\Bqty*{0, 1, 2}$, with $0$ and $1$ playing the roles previously assigned to $\pm 1$ and $2$ representing missing spins.
 We then add a trainable embedding layer after the input to map those to more optimal values for the ML models.
 We do not use masking along this dimension, but let the networks learn how to interpret the ternary input instead.

-Specifically, we start training the network with the data from states with 50 spins.
-Once this step is accomplished, we freeze the gradients of the main block of the architecture, and train only the final heads of the network to compute states composed of 100 and 150 spins.
-Both of these subsequent training steps take about $1/3$ less time than the first one.
+Figure \ref{fig:transfer-learning} illustrates the transfer learning workflow employed in this study.
+The network is first trained on data from the smaller system (50 spins).
+After this initial stage, the gradients of the main architectural block are frozen to prevent further updates, and only the final heads of the network are retrained from scratch using data from the larger systems (100 and 150 spins).
+Each of these subsequent training stages requires approximately one third less time than the initial training.

+Although transfer learning does not enable the exploration of entirely new system sizes, as data from the target systems is still required, it improves efficiency by reducing the amount of data needed compared to training a network from scratch.
+Figure~ \ref{fig:acc_data_fraction} illustrates this fact through a direct comparison of the accuracies of networks trained to predict the fluctuations in the magnetization, with or without transfer learning, as a function of the fraction of the available data used in their training.